ksiewert/BetaScan/README.md

 # Recent Updates
 7/5/17: Added some more checks for valid parameter choice and input file format.
 Also, slightly modified behavior of script when determining SNPs in current window, so that core SNP is excluded from window size when the window size is even.
 This means that the window will now be symmetric around the core SNP, whether an odd or even window size parameter is given.
+Performance should also be slightly quicker than the older version.

 5/4/17: Beta now can take in variable sample sizes for each SNP.
 In other words, not all frequencies have to be calculated using the same number of individuals.
 Because of this, the input file format has been updated.